 1. Required Read and Annotate: Choose ONE.
-Complete a SOAPSTone and a Non-Fiction Data Sheet for this reading. (pdf).
+Complete a SOAPSTone and a Non-Fiction Data Sheet for this reading.
+(USE THE NON-FICTION DATA SHEET PDF WHICH IS A SEPARATE DOCUMENT).

 Into the Wild by John Krakauer--In April 1992, a young man from a well-to-do family hitchhiked to Alaska and walked alone into the wilderness north of Mt.
 McKinley.
 His name was Christopher Johnson McCandless.
 He had given \$25,000 in savings to charity, abandoned his car and most of his possessions, burned all the cash in his wallet, and invented a new life for himself.
 Four months later, his decomposed body was found by a moose hunter.
 How McCandless came to die is the unforgettable story of Into the Wild.